The EndRAD Trial: Eliminating Total Body Irradiation (TBI) for NGS-MRD Negative Children, Adolescents, and Young Adults With B-ALL

 - Christine Higham

-Assistant Professor, Pediatrics.
-Authored (or co-authored) 10 research publications.
+Assistant Professor, Pediatrics, School of Medicine.
+Authored (or co-authored) 14 research publications

 - accepting new patients